 Find + Revive | Online

-Hybrid Coffee | 398 Manila Avenue
+Hybrid Coffee | 398 Manila Avenue + 888 Newark Avenue

-This coffee shop started off as a chic coffee truck, and due to it being wildly successful among residents, Evan Santiago, a Hoboken BNR, was able to open a brick-and-mortar location.
+This coffee shop started off as a chic coffee truck, and due to it being wildly successful among residents, Evan Santiago, a Hoboken BNR, was able to open two brick-and-mortar locations.
 Evan created the small menu himself, as well as handpicked and sometimes handcrafted every piece of furniture.
 Almost every dish on it reflects his personal and thoughtful approach.
 There is a “sopa,” he makes that consists of chicken soup loaded with celery, carrots, onions, kale, and plantain — a hybrid of Tuscan bean stew and Latin chicken soup, and a salute to his own Puerto Rican and Italian heritage.

-Iggi Olorun | 332 Barrow Street
+The Metaphysical Shoppe + Botanica | 332 Barrow Street

-Iggi Olorun is a store that sells colorful candles, crystals of many sizes, bundles of sage, packets of herbs, books, and other items.
+The Metaphysical Shoppe + Botanica is a store that sells colorful candles, crystals of many sizes, bundles of sage, packets of herbs, books, and other items.
 The owner is Gino Blanco, but this store actually dates back to 1961.
 Gino’s grandmother, Anna founded this store, as a way to connect with the community.

 Jacklyn Lune Photos | Online

 Ashley Jacklyn is a Jersey City-raised and based photographer who is of Puerto Rican descent.
 Her photography is mainly focused on fashion and editorial work, lifestyle and stylized portraiture, and skin retouching.
 Jacklyn works with small businesses to create awesome content for their social media.
-She also has a mental illness called Generalized Anxiety Disorder that she openly talks about on her personal Instagram account @ashleyjacklyn.c.

-La Brujeria | 590 Grand Street
+La Brujeria | 200 Summit Avenue

-Midnight Market | Jersey City
+Jersey City Night Market | Jersey City

 Paloma Salon | 373 3rd Street

 This chic salon brings Manhattan-style to the Chilltown area with relaxing, desert-like vibes, and affordable prices.
 Paloma was founded by Gisella Amaya who is of El Salvadoran descent and her husband Ken.
-The salon offers an array of cuts and colors for both men and women, including balayage, a dimensional look that can carry clients for months without having to touch up, as well as smoothing and keratin treatments that are formaldehyde-free, extensions, and regular and barber cuts.
+The salon has an array of cuts and colors for both men and women, including balayage, a dimensional look that can carry clients for months without having to touch up, as well as smoothing and keratin treatments that are formaldehyde-free, extensions, and regular and barber cuts.

-Salsa Fever On2 | 83 Franklin Street
+Salsa Fever On 2 | 83 Franklin Street

 Salsa Fever On2 is a Salsa dance academy that was founded in 2000 by Mario Gonzalez, who is of Puerto Rican and Cuban descent.
 Mario was born and raised in Hoboken and later moved to Jersey City with his wife Yvelisse.
-The academy offers dance classes to Hudson County locals with a structured curriculum that is conducive to all dance levels and offers classes for all Latin dances.
+The academy provides dance classes to Hudson County locals with a structured curriculum that is conducive to all dance levels and has classes for all Latin dances.
 His main intention for the dance studio is still to inform the students and give them the proper awareness of the history and keep to the authenticity of salsa dancing.

 Socially Deviant Media | Jersey City

 This popular sauna studio is owned by veteran Alyza Brevard-Rodriguez who is of Puerto Rican descent and her wife Tamiah Rodriguez who is a Hoboken native.
 Each suite is comfortably spacious with plenty of towels, complimentary Wi-Fi, reading materials, and a towel cooler filled with lavender-infused towels, and water bottles.
 Every sauna is also equipped with built-in Bluetooth systems should you want to listen to music during your session.
 During a session, guests will enjoy the benefits of a complimentary added service called chromotherapy (also known as color therapy) which helps to regulate any emotional and mental imbalances.
-Alyza is also now working to open up a cannabis lounge in Jersey City.

 Tails on Trails | Online

 This pet care company is a Latina-run business that was founded by Judy Nunez who is of Dominican descent and a self-proclaimed pet-lover since birth.
-Tails on Trails has offered services to the Jersey City community since 2012, everything from daily small-group dog walks to private cat boarding services.
+Tails on Trails has provided services to the Jersey City community since 2012, everything from daily small-group dog walks to private cat boarding services.
 In her spare time, Judy has been a stage manager for the local Jersey City arts community.

 Yahaira’s Hair Creation | 222 West Side Avenue

 Yahaira, who is of Dominican descent, has been cutting, styling, and coloring hair in Jersey City for many years.
-Her salon offers several hair services for women and girls including cuts, styling, coloring, extensions, highlights, balayage, relaxer, and keratin treatments, as well as semi-permanent makeup treatments such as ombre brows, microblading, microshading, ombre lips, aquarelle lips, eyeliner, and lash lifts.
+Her salon has several hair services for women and girls including cuts, styling, coloring, extensions, highlights, balayage, relaxer, and keratin treatments, as well as semi-permanent makeup treatments such as ombre brows, microblading, microshading, ombre lips, aquarelle lips, eyeliner, and lash lifts.
 You name it, her salon can do it!